Skip to Content

 An Artistic Discovery is open to all high school students.
 The top winner from each district will be invited to a ceremony in Washington, D.C., and have their artwork displayed for one year in the U.S. Capitol.
 The winning artwork will also be featured on the House of Representatives’ web page.

-Accepted mediums for the two-dimensional artwork are as follows:
+Accepted media for the two-dimensional artwork are as follows:

--Paintings: oil, acrylics, watercolor, etc.
+- Paintings: oil, acrylics, watercolor, etc.

--Drawings: colored pencil, pencil, ink, marker, pastels, charcoal (It is recommended that charcoal and pastel drawings be fixed.)
+- Drawings: colored pencil, pencil, ink, marker, pastels, charcoal (It is recommended that charcoal and pastel drawings be fixed.)

--Collages: must be two-dimensional
+- Collages: must be two-dimensional

--Prints: lithographs, silkscreen, block prints
+- Prints: lithographs, silkscreen, block prints

--Mixed Media: use of more than two mediums such as pencil, ink, watercolor, etc.
+- Mixed Media: use of more than two mediums such as pencil, ink, watercolor, etc.

--Computer-generated art (Note: AI-generated art is not permitted.)
+- Computer-generated art (Note: AI-generated art is not permitted.)

 Each entry must be original in concept, design, and execution and may not violate U.S. copyright laws.
-Any entry that has been copied from an existing photo or image (including a painting, graphic, or advertisement) that was created by someone other than the student is a violation of the competition rules and will not be accepted.
+Any entry that has been copied from an existing photo or image, including a painting, graphic, or advertisement, that was created by someone other than the student, is a violation of the competition rules and will not be accepted.

 To view the rules and regulations for the competition, please click here.
 Each submission must be accompanied by a completed release form

-Submissions are due by April 18, 2025 by 5:00 pm.
-Please fill out the submission form and deliver your art work to the Buffalo District Office at 726 Exchange Street, Suite 601.
+Please fill out the submission form and deliver your artwork to the Buffalo District Office at 726 Exchange Street, Suite 601.

 Please contact our Buffalo District Office directly at 716-852-3501 with any questions or if you are unable to fill out the electronic form.
 Thank you!